 What is Vomiting?

-• Projectile vomiting: This type of vomiting involves forcefully expelling stomach contents in a rapid and powerful manner.
+This involves forcefully expelling stomach contents rapidly and powerfully.
 It often occurs with conditions like gastroenteritis, pyloric stenosis, or increased intracranial pressure.

-• Dry heaving: Also known as retching, dry heaving involves the act of vomiting without expelling any stomach contents.
-It's often associated with nausea and can occur due to various reasons such as overeating, alcohol intoxication, or gastrointestinal irritation.
+Dry heaving, also known as retching, involves vomiting without expelling stomach contents.
+It's often associated with nausea and can occur due to various reasons, such as overeating, alcohol intoxication, or gastrointestinal irritation.

-• Projectile vomiting: This is characterized by vomiting that occurs with such force that it can travel a significant distance away from the person vomiting.
+This is characterised by vomiting that occurs with such force that it can travel a significant distance away from the person vomiting.
 It is often seen in infants with conditions like pyloric stenosis.

-• Fecal vomiting: In rare cases of severe gastrointestinal obstruction, fecal matter can back up into the stomach and be expelled through vomiting.
+In rare cases of severe gastrointestinal obstruction, faecal matter can back up into the stomach and be expelled through vomiting.

 • Food Poisoning